-During year 2021, the Risk Management Committee held 7 meetings altogether in order to consider and assess risk factors, as well as monitor the risk management of all departments that might significantly impact business operations of the Company and its subsidiary companies, especially during the Coronavirus disease ("COVID-19") pandemic situation, in order to establish appropriate risk prevention measures and mitigate impacts or opportunities of risk in various aspects appropriately and in consistent with economic conditions and business environment of the Company and its subsidiary companies.
-The report on the performance of the Risk Management Committee during year 2021 can be summarized as follows:
+During year 2022, the RMC held six meetings altogether in order to consider and assess risk factors, as well as monitor the risk management of all departments that might significantly impact business operations of the Company and its subsidiary companies in order to establish appropriate risk prevention measures and mitigate impacts or opportunities of risk in various aspects appropriately and in consistent with economic conditions and business environment of the Company and its subsidiary companies.
+The report on the performance of the RMC during year 2022 can be summarized as follows:

-- (1) The Risk Management Committee has considered the risk management process and plan in accordance with the policies and objectives approved by the Board of Directors in order to ensure that the risk management is effective and sufficient within acceptable level, as well as being appropriate and prudent in line with the business operations of the Company and its subsidiary companies according to good corporate governance principles. - (2) The Risk Management Committee has considered various risk factors, including monitoring and supervision of the risk management of the Company and its subsidiary companies by convening the Risk Management Committee's Meetings periodically to encourage efficiency of the risk management process, as well as providing recommendations which are beneficial to the management of current and future risks appropriately and prudently. - (3) The Risk Management Committee has regularly reviewed risks at all levels by assessing and analyzing risk factors to cover and in consistent with the strategic plan in terms of production, marketing, personnel development, as well as compliance with the laws and other matters that might affect the business operation of the Company and its subsidiary companies.
-The risks are categorized into the risks requiring urgent rectification (Red Risk), risks requiring close monitoring (Orange Risk), risks requiring monitoring which might require guideline for risk mitigation preventing higher impact (Yellow Risk) and risks that are not considered significant or not at the level requiring monitoring (Green Risk). - (4) The Risk Management Committee, together with the Management, have established requirements for a review and self-assessment on the risks concerning corruption of all departments in order to apply the risk assessment results to amend and improve on relevant regulations and orders regarding day-to-day operations to appropriately and concisely cover such risks. - (5) The Risk Management Committee has prepared a performance summary report for presentation to the Board of Directors and the Audit Committee for acknowledgment once every quarter to take comments and/or suggestions to improve risk management to be more effective.
-The Risk Management Committee has disclosed the details of the significant risk management of the Company and its subsidiary companies within the Annual Report 2021 (Form 56-1 One Report).
+- (1) The RMC has considered the risk management plan and process in accordance with the policies and objectives approved by the Board of Directors, with emphasis on the development of risk management system to effectively responding to rapidly changing trends and situations, as well as consistently prioritized important matters concerning ESG (Environmental, Social, and Governance) in order to adapt to the global transformation, including promoting the prevention of corruption by implementing anti-corruption policy with serious commitment to ensure that the risk management is effective and sufficient within acceptable level, as well as being appropriate and prudent in line with the business operations of the Company and its subsidiary companies according to good corporate governance principles. - (2) The RMC has considered and assessed various risk factors, including overseeing and supervising the risk management of the Company and its subsidiary companies by convening the Risk Management Committee's Meetings periodically to encourage efficiency of the risk management process, as well as providing recommendations which are beneficial to the management of current and future risks appropriately and prudently. - (3) The RMC has regularly reviewed risks at all levels by assessing and analyzing risk factors to cover and in consistent with the strategic plan in terms of production, marketing, personnel development, as well as compliance with the laws and other matters that might affect the business operation of the Company and its subsidiary companies.
+The risks are categorized into the risks requiring urgent rectification (Red Risk), risks requiring close monitoring (Orange Risk), risks requiring monitoring which might require guideline for risk mitigation preventing higher impact (Yellow Risk) and risks that are not considered significant or not at the level requiring monitoring (Green Risk). - (4) The RMC has prepared a performance summary report for presentation to the Board of Directors and the Audit Committee for acknowledgment once every quarter to take comments and/or suggestions to improve risk management to be more effective.
+The RMC has disclosed the details of the significant risk management of the Company and its subsidiary companies within the Annual Report 2022 (Form 56-1 One Report). - (5) The RMC has reviewed and revised the Risk Management Committee Charter to be appropriate and in consistent with the current situation and changing circumstances to ensure that the RMC still has complete compositions, qualifications and performance as assigned according to the scope of duties and responsibilities of the RMC in accordance with the good corporate governance principles.

-- (6) The Risk Management Committee has reviewed and revised the Risk Management Committee Charter to be appropriate and in consistent with the current situation and changing circumstances to ensure that the Risk Management Committee still has complete compositions, qualifications and performance as assigned according to the scope of duties and responsibilities of the Risk Management Committee in accordance with the good corporate governance principles. - (7) The Risk Management Committee has established rules and prepared self-assessment on performance as a whole and individual for year 2021 in accordance with good corporate governance principles.
-The Risk Management Committee together considered the results of the assessment and established guidelines for achieving more effective operation in the following year.
+(6) The RMC has established rules and prepared self-assessment on performance as a whole and individual for year 2022 in accordance with good corporate governance principles.
+The RMC together considered the results of the assessment and established guidelines for achieving more effective operation in the following year.

-During 2021, the Risk Management Committee has managed to supervise and oversee that the management of various risks have been controlled at the level which do not affect the business operations of the Company and its subsidiary companies by responsibly and carefully performing the assigned duties for the best interest of the Company and every stakeholder.
+During 2022, the Risk Management Committee has managed to supervise and oversee that the management of various risks have been controlled at the level which do not affect the business operations of the Company and its subsidiary companies by responsibly and carefully performing the assigned duties for the best interest of the Company and every stakeholder.